aidantomcy/aidantomcy.github.io/README.md

     ```
     $ yarn
     ```

     Or, with NPM:

     ```
     $ npm install
     ```

-2. Build the TypeScript and Sass code with Webpack:
+2. Compile the TypeScript and Sass code with Webpack:

     ```
     $ yarn build